JakobBergG/Dataproject_GBM/README.md

   <img src="readme_images/RECURRENCE_recurrence_prediction.PNG" width=25% />
     <img src="readme_images/ANOUK_recurrence_prediction.png" width=25% />
 </p>
+The left figure is the prediction from the finetued network and the rigth figure is the prediction from the ANOUK network.

 Below is a figure illustrating the finetuned network compared to the original ANOUK network.
   <p align="center">